-Every year, marketers and brands alike face the impending chaos that is the holiday season.
+Every year, marketers and brands alike face the impending excitement and chaos that is the holiday season.
 And it’s already upon us.

 Now it’s up to you to make sure they notice your products and services.

-Let’s take a look at the 6 things you should do right away for holiday marketing prep on your social media accounts.
+Be sure to do the following tasks right away for holiday marketing prep on your social media accounts.

 You can’t afford to let this happen.